hendratommy/open-logger-facade/README.md

 # open-logger-facade

-A simple logger facade for NodeJS, an abstraction class for logging with extra @Logger decorator.
-Works with winston and pino.
+A simple logger facade for NodeJS, an abstraction class for logging.
+Works and tested with winston and pino.
-If you're working with TypeScript, you might want to use @Logger decorator (required `reflect-metadata`) to provide an DI.
+If you're working with TypeScript, you might want to use `@Logger` decorator (required `reflect-metadata`).

 ## Installation